 What will happen when I get to the UCC?

 After you check in, a UCC nurse will see you.
-The nurse will ask you why you came in.
+The nurse will ask you about your symptoms and why you came to the UCC.
 You may also have blood tests, imaging scans, or other medical tests.

-After that, you will go back to the UCC waiting area until an exam room is ready.
-As soon as an exam room is ready, a UCC healthcare provider will see you.
+After that, you’ll go back to the UCC waiting area until an exam room is ready.
+As soon as a room is ready, a UCC healthcare provider will see you.